SUPPORT FILMTRACKS! WE EARN A

 Filmtracks has no record of commercial ordering options for this title.
 However, you can search for this title at online soundtrack specialty outlets.

 Last Embrace: (Miklós Rózsa) An early and relatively unheralded film by director Jonathan Demme for United Artists, Last Embrace tensely follows the states of paranoia that a CIA agent experiences after seeing his spouse executed while on a mission and figuring that he is the next target of either his employer or another interest.
-He spends the majority of the film chasing after leads with the help of a mysterious woman, only to end up in a climactic confrontation at Niagara Falls.
-The lead performance by actor Roy Scheider as the protagonist whose sanity is in constant doubt was widely considered the highlight of the film.
-It also represented one of the final scoring assignments for legendary Golden Age composer Miklós Rózsa before his choice to retire from the industry.
+He spends the majority of the film trying to determine who, if anyone, is attempting to kill him.
+Chasing after leads with the help of a mysterious woman who somehow ends up living in his apartment, he ultimately finds himself in a climactic confrontation at Niagara Falls in a scenario that clearly sought to raise memories of Alfred Hitchcock classics.
+Do not expect a happy ending.
+The lead performance by actor Roy Scheider as the protagonist whose sanity is in constant doubt was widely considered the highlight of the film, though few audiences found the depressing project attractive, and it suffered a significant financial loss.
+The movie also represented one of the final scoring assignments for legendary Golden Age composer Miklós Rózsa before a debilitating stroke forced him to retire from the industry in the early 1980's.
 After the end of the studio contract system that bound composers as recently as the early 1960's, one of the most displaced artists was Rózsa.
-The maestro was as far removed from the biblical epics the 1950's and 1960's that had served as the climax of his career, and after taking several years in the latter decade removed from film music all together, he resumed regular freelance scoring duties in the late 1960's and 1970's.
+The maestro was as far removed from the biblical epics the 1950's and 1960's that had served as the climax of his career, and after taking several years in the latter decade removed from film music completely, he resumed limited freelance scoring duties in the late 1960's and 1970's for projects that suited his dedicated style of nostalgic writing.
 Unfortunately, few of his scores from the last dozen years of his career accompanied particularly memorable films.
 His collaborations often produced unimpressive results or, in the case of Fedora and Billy Wilder, ruined his professional relationships.
-While Fedora and Time After Time are generally considered to be truly the last of his great scores, Rózsa's remaining few works weren't as reflective of the composer's decline in health as some might suggest.
-Rózsa went on to live for another entire decade after finishing his film scoring career, with the recording process simply taking too much energy for him to muster by the 1980's.
-His scores for two thrillers, Last Embrace in 1978 and Eye of the Needle in 1981 ultimately exhibited many similarities, including the sharing of what was, for a long time, the final album of importance representing the composer's works.

 Ratings Icon